 In 1965, the British Journal of Surgery published a two-page publication by the surgeon Peter Lord about a new, "simple treatment" of the Pilonidal Sinus.

-He concluded that the complete removal of pits and impaled hair was crucial for healing.
-He called the economical excision of pits "pit picking", and recommended a round brush for cleaning the fistula canal.
+He concluded that the complete removal of pits and impaled hairs was crucial for healing.
+He called the sparing excision of the pits "pit picking" and recommended a round brush for cleaning the fistula tract.
 In addition, Lord recognized the importance of hair removal for healing success, which he achieved by electro-epilation or shaving.

-Initially, this "Lord-Millar-Procedure" received little attention.
-Only John Bascom (Oregon, U.S.A.) ensured the worldwide dissemination of this advanced technique, which he called "follicle removal".
-With great commitment he supported surgeons worldwide in learning this technique.
+At first, this "Lord Millar procedure" attracted little attention.
+It was not until John Bascom (Oregon, U.S.A.) ensured the worldwide dissemination of this advanced technique, which he called "follicle removal".
+With great dedication, he assisted surgeons worldwide in learning this technique.

 Your advantages with this treatment concept:

 - Examination, consultation and operation - all in one day